Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 Students

-Sebastien JUDOT is a male, he don't smoke, he warm his food at schol.
+Sebastien JUDOT is a male, he don't smoke, he cook his food at school.
 He comes to school on an electric scooter.
-On breaks, he is in library.
+During the breaks he is in library.

-Voleta DONATELLO
+Voleta DONATELLO is a female, she don't smoke, she take her food outside and she cook it at school.
+She comes to shcool in car.
+During the break, she is in her classroom and in the corridor.

+Marshall SPLINTER is a male, he don't smoke, he take his food outside and don't cook it.
+He comes at school on his bike.
+During the break, he is in his classroom and in the corridor.

+Jeanne PANCREASSE is a female, she don't smoke, she eat outside the school.
+She come at school by walk.
+During the break, she drink cofee and she go in resting room.

+Emile SAVATTE is a male, he don't smoke, he take his food outside and don't cook it.
+He come at school by walk.
+During the break, he go to the toilet and in library.

+Jordan CAPUERA is a male, he smoke and eat outside the school.
+He come at school on his moto.
+During the break he drink cofee and go smoke at outside deck.

+Kimberley GONZALES is a female, she smoke and she cook and eat her food at school.
+She come at school by walk.
+She is disable.
+During the break, she go to the toilet and smoke at outside deck.

+Cindy PÏAIS is a female, she smoke and she cook and eat her food at school.
+She come at school by walk.
+During the break, she go to the toilet and smoke at outside deck.

 Professors